Skip to content

 On the basis of the nature of the registers, these can be categorized as follows:

-Some special purpose registers are Instruction Register (IR), Program Counter (PC), status register and flag register.
+Some special-purpose registers are the Instruction Register (IR), Program Counter (PC), status register, and flag register.

 Computer System Architecture engineering subjects Computer System Architecture